Wandering though the web page that Rick Hinton is so lovingly and carefully

 the years immediately following high school, but has also lost touch with

-Rick Godfrey – Although our paths
+Rick Godfrey – Although our paths crossed

-swim team.
+team.
 His success in the water did not come as effortlessly as did Denny

 Skagseth’s or mine, but he exhibited a dedication and determination that Denny